 Architectural Drivers «Prev Next»

-Lesson 5Roles/stages of e-Business evolution
+Lesson 5Roles and stages of e-business evolution

-ObjectiveUnderstand the stages of e-Business evolution.
+ObjectiveUnderstand the stages of e-business evolution.

-Roles and Stages of e-Business Evolution
+Stages of e-Business Evolution

 1. cultural acceptance of electronic distribution, and